TypeScriptToLua/TypeScriptToLua.github.io/docs/external-code.md

 ### Creating Lua packages

 Right now, there are not very many Lua/TSTL packages on npm.
-If you do publish one, put the keywords of "typescript-to-lua", "lua", and "tstl" in your "package.json" file so that the module is searchable.
+If you do publish one, put the keywords of "typescript-to-lua", "lua", and "tstl" in your "package.json" file so that the package is searchable.

 For an example of a Lua/TSTL package published to npm, see [`isaacscript-common`](https://github.com/IsaacScript/isaacscript/tree/main/packages/isaacscript-common).